survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 In addition to a number and certain other values, `minChunks` accepts a function with a signature `(module, count)`.
 The first parameter contains a lot of information about the matches module and allows us to deduce which modules are used by the project.
 The second one tells how many times a specific module has been imported to the project.

-To adapt Rafael De Leon's solution from [Stack Overflow](http://stackoverflow.com/a/38733864/228885), we can check for which modules are used like this:
+To capture only JavaScript files from *node_modules*, we should perform a check against each request:

 **webpack.config.js**